 Most types of disease-suppressive drugs (Methotrexate, Azathioprine, CellCept, Plaquenil, Biological drugs and more) against rheumatic disease (DMARD = Disease Modifying Antirheumatic Drug) does not lead to permanent impaired ability to have children (fertility).
-An exception is Sendoxan (cyclophosphamide) used in severe illness where internal organs, brain / nervous system and blood vessels are attacked as in some forms of Vasculitis or Systemic connective tissue diseases:.
+An exception is Sendoxan (cyclophosphamide) used in severe illness where internal organs, brain / nervous system and blood vessels are attacked as in some forms of Vasculitis eller Systemic connective tissue diseases:.
 Sendoxan is a chemotherapy.

 Males: Men who plan to become fathers and who need Sendoxan may be offered freezing of semen (sperm bank).
 The semen can later be used for fertilization.
 More about freezing and storage of semen here (Wikipedia )